 Cost Of Living

-The cost of living for expatriates in Accra as at 1 October 2014 is high in comparison to other places in the world.
-In Accra, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very High 3) Communication: Average 4) Education: Low 5) Furniture & Appliances: Low 6) Groceries: Very Low 7) Healthcare: Low 8) Household Accommodation: Very High 9) Miscellaneous: Very Low 10) Personal Care: Average 11) Recreation & Culture: Average 12) Restaurants Meals Out and Hotels: High 13) Transport: High Accra is for example -16.2% cheaper than Montevideo for groceries, 67.7% more expensive for household costs than Durban, and 11.1% more expensive for transport costs than Athens.
+The cost of living for expatriates in Accra as at 1 October 2014 is average in comparison to other places in the world.
+In Accra, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very High 3) Communication: Low 4) Education: Very Low 5) Furniture & Appliances: Very Low 6) Groceries: Very Low 7) Healthcare: Very Low 8) Household Accommodation: Very High 9) Miscellaneous: Very Low 10) Personal Care: Very Low 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: High 13) Transport: High Accra is for example -22.4% cheaper than Montevideo for groceries, 67.1% more expensive for household costs than Durban, and 7.5% more expensive for transport costs than Athens.
 Accra is ranked as a high degree of hardship location.
 Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
 Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
 In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
 The hardship premium for Accra for an expat from Zurich is for example 20%, i.e. host location (Accra) premium of 30% minus home (Zurich) location premium of 10%.
 Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Accra?
 Register subscribe to your home location and Accra and run your personalised reports.